meet137137/meet137137/README.md

 ### Hi Welcome To My Portfolio👋

-- 🔭 I’m currently working on web designing and graphic designing
+- 🔭 I’m currently studying in Dharmsinh Desai University
-- 🌱 I’m currently learning application building in java
+- 🌱 I’m currently learning about softwere testing and developement processes
-- 👯 I’m looking to collaborate on your job
+- 👯 I found my interest in graphic design as well as software testing and team management.
 - 🤔 I’m looking for help with explore the world
 - 💬 Ask me about ...
 - 📫 How to reach me: ...